jeshraghian/snntorch/docs/tutorials/tutorial_regression_1.rst

 -  Part I (this tutorial) will train the membrane potential of a LIF neuron to follow a given trajectory over time.
--  Part II will improve upon these results by using a more complex spiking LSTM network instead.
+-  Part II will use LIF neurons with recurrent feedback to perform classification using regression-based loss functions
--  Part III will use LIF neurons with recurrent feedback to train the firing time of a neuron.
+-  Part III will use a more complex spiking LSTM network instead to train the firing time of a neuron.

 ::